-Coconut milk tend to spoil early because of high bio-active enzymes in it.
+Coconut milk tends to spoil early because of high bio-active enzymes in it.
 Use freshly prepared milk immediately or else store in refrigerator at home for extended use.

-Coconut and its products including milk plays an important role in many traditional cuisine of South and Southeast Asia.
-Almost all households in Southern part of India, Sri Lanka, Thailand, Malaysia, Singapore, Indonesia, and Philippines use coconut milk in the preparation of dishes.
+Coconut and its products, including milk, play an important role in many traditional cuisines of South and Southeast Asia.
+Almost all households in the Southern part of India, Sri Lanka, Thailand, Malaysia, Singapore, Indonesia, and the Philippines use coconut milk in the preparation of dishes.

 The use of coconut cream and milk is on the rise as major sources of dietary fat in substitute for dairy and animal fats in the United States and Europe.